Global Challenge 3: How can population and resources be brought into balance?

 - Teach urban systems ecology.

-- Increase R&D in saltwater agriculture (halophytes) on coastlines to produce food for humans and animals, biofuels, and pulp for the paper industry as well as to absorb CO2, which also reduces the drain on freshwater agriculture and increases employment.
+- Increase R&D for large scale saltwater agriculture (halophytes) on coastlines to produce food for humans and animals, biofuels, and pulp for the paper industry as well as to absorb CO2, which also reduces the drain on freshwater agriculture and increases employment.

 - Improve rain-fed agriculture and irrigation management.